tensorwerk/hangar-py/docs/design.rst

   The atomicity of interactions is completely hidden from a normal user; they shouldn't have to care about this or even know this exists.
-However, this is also why using the context-manager style cellstore interaction scheme can result in ~2x times speedup on writes/reads.
+However, this is also why using the context-manager style datacell interaction scheme can result in ~2x times speedup on writes/reads.
 We can just pass on most of the work to the python ``contextlib`` package instead of having to begin and commit/abort (depending on interaction mode) transactions with every call to